 What to Do if This Problem Happens to You

-The good news about this problem is that it is usually not as big of a deal as it first seems.
+The good news is that it is usually not as big of a deal as it first seems.
 One of the solutions below should work to get your computer operating normally again and prevent it from shutting off when the power cable is unplugged.

-If none of these solutions work, you may have to take your MacBook Pro into an Apple store or other computer repair shop to diagnose and fix the issue.
+If none of these solutions work, you may have to take your MacBook Pro or MacBook Air into an Apple store or other computer repair shop to diagnose and fix the issue.

 1. Start With the Small Stuff